BNR class HSG

 The Bengal Nagpur Railway class HSG was a class of two 2-8-0+0-8-2 Garratt locomotives.

 After North Western State Railway's GAS class, the Bengal Nagpur Railway conducted similar experiments for pulling heavier trains up the ghats with successful results.
-Its parts were similar to BESA heavy goods 2-8-0s.
+Its parts were similar to BESA heavy goods 2-8-0s, the class HG.
 They worked on the Chakradharpur-Jharsuguda section coupled to each other.
 After electrification they became obsolete.
 In the end, they were stationed at Kharagpur workshops.
 They were the first successful class of Garratts.